 - Detailed road notes and maps (1 pack per room)

-- 5 nights in 3-star hotels or guesthouses (only double rooms available)
+- 5 nights in 3-star hotels and guesthouses (only double rooms available)

 - 5 breakfasts